This document is also available in these non-normative formats: XML.

 Other attributes may be dependent upon the type of the archive and the implementation.

-Entries within the archive can be accessed by name (xs:string
+Entries within the archive can be accessed by name (xs:string) or a

 name is the string value of the element.